Algorithmic Stability of Heavy-Tailed Stochastic Gradient Descent on Least Squares: Algorithmic Stability of Heavy-Tailed SGD on Least Squares Regression

 since the variance of $\mathcal{S}\alpha\mathcal{S}((\alpha s )^{-1/\alpha})$ is infinite whenever $\alpha<2$.
 Therefore, it is clear that we cannot expect any algorithmic stability in this scheme, as long as the stability is measured with respect to the squared loss.
 However, as we will show in the sequel, in turns out that if we instead measure the stability with respect to a surrogate loss function, which in this case would be $|x\theta-y|^p$ for some $p \in [1,\alpha)$, the algorithm becomes stable, even though it is based on a distribution that concentrates near the optimum for squared loss.

 On the other hand, we notice that the means of the stationary distributions, i.e., $\delta/s$ and $\hat{\delta}/\hat{s}$ do not interact with the tail exponent $\alpha$.
-Since, our main goal is to investigate the interplay between the tail behavior and algorithmic stability, we will ignore this term and assume that $y_i=0$ almost surely for all $i$.
+Since our main goal is to investigate the interplay between the tail behavior and algorithmic stability, we will ignore this term and assume that $y_i=0$ almost surely for all $i$ (otherwise non-zero $y_i$ will only introduce terms in the stability that do not depend on $\alpha$).
 This way, we fall back to the SDE given in \eqref{eqn:htou}.

 In the light of these two observations, for the general case where $d\geq 1$, we will use the following surrogate loss function to measure stability:

 which generalizes the original loss function.
 Note that, from now on we will drop the notation $\tilde{f}$ for denoting surrogate losses for simplicity and use a single notation for the loss function.